cloud-bulldozer/benchmark-wrapper/README.md

 to the setup.txt

 Your benchmark-operator benchmark will define several environment variables relevant to Elasticsearch:
-* es - hostname of elasticsearch server
+* es - URL of elasticsearch instance. i.e. https://elastic.instance.domain.com:9200
-* es_port - port number of elasticsearch server (default 9020)
+* es_verify_cert - Verify ElasticSearch TLS certificate, by default `true`
 * es_index - OPTIONAL - default is "snafu-tool" - define the prefix of the ES index name

 It will then invoke your wrapper via the command: